greenelab/covid19-review/content/95-ismms-himc-appendix.md

     noted that increases in of antibody titers were not always accompanied by RNA clearance.

+#### Limitations

-*Limitations*: Because different types of ELISA assays were used for determining antibody concentrations at different time points after disease onset, sequential seroconversion of total Ab, IgM and IgG may not represent actual temporal differences but rather differences in the
+Because different types of ELISA assays were used for determining antibody concentrations at different time points after disease onset, sequential seroconversion of total Ab, IgM and IgG may not represent actual temporal differences but rather differences in the